EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-gettingstarted.md

 scripts being used on the system that were developed before the migration to Apptainer will still function correctly.

-_For now, the remainder of this material refers to Singularity but where you have a release of Apptainer installed on your local system, you can simply replace references to `singularity` with `apptainer`, if you wish.
+For now, the remainder of this material refers to Singularity but where you have a release of Apptainer installed on your local system, you can simply replace references to `singularity` with `apptainer`, if you wish.

-Sign in to the remote platform, with Singularity installed, that you've been provided with access to.
-Check that the `singularity` command is available in your terminal:
+Open a terminal on the system that you are using for the course and check that the `singularity` command is available in your terminal:

-> ## Loading a module
-> HPC systems often use *modules* to provide access to software on the system so you may need to use the command:
-> ~~~
-> $ module load singularity
-> ~~~
-> {: .language-bash}
-> before you can use the `singularity` command on remote systems.
-However, this depends on how the system is configured.
-If in doubt, consult the documentation for the system you are using or contact the support team.
-{: .callout}

 ~~~
 $ singularity --version